kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-auth.md

 *(above picture comes from https://auth0.com/blog/id-token-access-token-what-is-the-difference)*

-### What is SSO (Single Sign On)
-To put it simply, it’s the enterprise equivalent of the “Login with Google” or “Login with Facebook” buttons we see in apps around the internet.
-We register an account initially in Google or Facebook and use that account to login to other apps like Spotify, Netflix, Zoom etc. We do this to avoid maintaining multiple username/passwords.
-Similarly, enterprises maintain a single user management system and employees use their corporate account to login to third-party services like Salesforce, Workday, etc without creating separate accounts or remembering multiple passwords.
-This is called SSO and SAML (Security Assertion Markup Language) is the de facto enterprise SSO solution.

-- Identity Provider (IdP): This server is responsible for authenticating the user and passing the user details such as email address, name, department etc to the Service Provider.
-Popular identity providers are Azure AD, Auth0, G Suite etc.
-- Service Provider (SP): This is the application that trusts the IdP and wants to use it for authentication.
-Examples: Salesforce, Workday, $YOUR_AWESOME_APP etc.

 ### How to securely store JWTs
 A JWT needs to be stored in a safe place inside the user’s browser.
 If you store it inside local storage, it’s accessible by any script inside your page.
 This is as bad as it sounds; an XSS attack could give an external attacker access to the token.